yuenyuen-cy/Python102/README.md

 # Monday Motivational Quotes SMTP #

 We are finally moving away from GUIs and web development for Day 32 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b> and I thought it was a pretty good timing to create a new repositary on Github.
 For Day 32, there is actually 2 projects on SMTP which is basically an automated way to send emails using Python.
 For the first half, completed on 29/9/24, I followed along the tutorial and made a weekly motivational quote email subscription.
 Got a bit carried away and got my first subscriber (my boyfriend), only to find out that I have to run the code manually for it to work.
 Obviously, I was not going to do that every week but it would be cool to learn more about APIs.
 Very fun project and I have the second half to complete on my own.

+# Automated Birthday Wisher ##

+For part 2 of Day 32 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 30/9/24, I made an automated birthday wisher which would automatically send a randomised birthday email to my friends on their birthday.
+Kind of a silly idea but it helped me to get a better understanding on how email subscription services work.
+There was 3 difficulty for me to choose from: normal, hard and extra hard.
+I chose to go with hard and managed to complete it by myself by referring to the past projects.
+Also learnt that I can use PythonAnyWhere to schedule the code to automatically run weekly or yearly but I think I'll pass on that for now.